railsbridge-boston/railsbridge-boston/views/blog/2013_jun_recap_text.markdown

 ## The next workshop

-We plan on holding our next RailsBridge Boston workshop sometime in September.
-Watch the [main page](http://www.railsbridgeboston.org/) and follow us on [twitter](https://twitter.com/RailsBridgeBos) to find out more details.
+We will be holding our next RailsBridge Boston workshop on October 4-5 at Microsoft NERD.
+Watch the [home page](http://www.railsbridgeboston.org/) for a sign up link and follow us on [twitter](https://twitter.com/RailsBridgeBos) to find out more details.

 If you're interested in attending the next workshop as a teaching assistant, [please fill out this form][interest-form]!

 [interest-form]:https://docs.google.com/spreadsheet/viewform?formkey=dER6ZjhkT29PaklUcU11bXltaF9qMFE6MQ